eaglenest-zz/eaglenest-zz/README.md

 - 👋 Hi, I’m @eaglenest-zz
 - 👀 I’m interested in everything related to development and new technologies.
 Always curious about everything.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently getting upt to speed on React
 - 💞️ I’m looking to collaborate on VRM, want to publish my solar system with the world
 - 📫 How to reach me at hugo.hribeiro@gmail.com